 The event is free and will take place from 10 a.m. to 2 p.m. on Saturday, April 18.
 Children between the ages of 5 and 12 are welcome and encouraged to bring their own baskets.

 For the fourth consecutive year, the beautiful Evergreens Cemetery—a historic estate adorned with lush evergreens—will be hosting its Easter Eggstravaganza, featuring not only a scavenger hunt but also a magic show, a petting zoo, a visit from the Easter Bunny, and more.
 The event will take place from 2–4 p.m. on Saturday, April 11, 2020, with the two egg hunts happening at 2:30 and 3 p.m.
 Participants are encouraged to bring their own baskets.
 The event is free, but you can RSVP in advance via Eventbrite.

 Attend a Do-It-Yourself Egg Hunt in Public Parks

-With over a dozen different parks to choose from, there's no shortage of green space in Brooklyn where you and your kids can make your own do-it-yourself Easter egg hunts this year.
-You can independently head to Prospect Park, Fort Greene Park, Owl's Head Park, or any other Brooklyn Park with your children to make your own fun.
-Additionally, many smaller community organizers will be hosting their own egg hunts, so be sure to check local papers and neighborhood publications for a more extensive list of upcoming Easter celebrations.
+With more than a dozen different parks to choose from, there's no shortage of green space in Brooklyn in which to hold a DIY Easter egg hunt.
+You can independently head to Prospect Park, Fort Greene Park, Owl's Head Park, or any other playground or green space and make your own fun.
+Other, smaller community organizers will also be hosting their own egg hunts, so be sure to check local calendars and neighborhood publications for a more extensive list of upcoming Easter celebrations.